darlinghq/darling/README.md

 Hello world
 ````

-Congratulations, you have printed Hello world through Darling's OS X system call emulation and runtime libraries.
+Congratulations, you have printed Hello world through Darling's macOS system call emulation and runtime libraries.

 ### Installing software

 You can install `.pkg` packages with the installer tool available inside shell.
-It is a somewhat limited cousin of OS X's installer:
+It is a somewhat limited cousin of macOS's installer:

 ````
 $ darling shell